RachayitaGiri/vcs-swe/README.md

 ----------------------------
 As described in the project problem, the artifact ID has been calculated using the following method.

-The arifact ID is a 4-byte weighted checksum of all the characters (bytes) in the file (i.e., the bytes in the file's contents) followed by a hyphen and an L and the integer file size, followed by the file's extension.
+The arifact ID is a 4-byte weighted checksum of all the characters (bytes) in the file (i.e., the bytes in the file's contents) followed by a hyphen and an “L” and the integer file size, followed by the file's extension.

 The 4 weights by which each 4 character group are multiplied are 1, 7, 11, and, 17.
 Thus, if the file contents is "HELLO WORLD", the checksum S is:
 S = 1*H + 7*E +11*L +17*L + 1*O + 7*' ' + 11*W + 17*O + 1*R + 7*L + 11*D;

 and the file size is 11 (because HELLO WORLD = 11 characters).
 Note, the ASCII numeric value of each character is used and we indicated the space character by ' '.
-For example if this was the contents of a version of file fred.txt, then the artifact ID code name would be 6648-L11.txt, in a leaf folder named fred.txt.
+For example if this was the contents of a version of file fred.txt, then the artifact ID code name would be “6648-L11.txt”, in a leaf folder named “fred.txt”.

 Modulus: Because the sum can get rather large for a big file, make sure the sum never gets too large by wrapping it using the following prime modulus operator: m == (2^31) - 1 == 2,147,483,647.